MetSoc Environmental Award

 2006 – R. Rao

 2008 – G. Monteith

 2017 – P.Queneau

-Nominator uploads either a concise CV of nominee or in the case of process, a recent paper, relevant to the process being nominated, to the web site.
+Nominator uploads either a concise CV of nominee or in the case of a process, a recent paper, relevant to the process being nominated, to the web site.
 Nominator/co-nominators should consider approaching nominees themselves to request the CV.
-In the case of a process the recent paper is likely already available.
+In the case of a process, the recent paper is likely already available.
 The CV should contain the following information:

 - Major contributions relevant to the award

 - A record of at least five relevant patents and papers authored by the nominee plus a count of other patents and papers.

 - A service history related to CIM/MetSoc if applicable